 The Management Team is to regularly review the Feedback and Complaints Management

-System, Communication Channels, Policy and Procedures within the School, and see how they
+System, Communication Channels, Policy and Procedures within the Institute, and see how they can be improved.

 Alternate Remedies in Dispute Resolution

-In the event that the School and the student cannot come to an agreement or the student
+In the event that the Institute and the student cannot come to an agreement or the student

-does not accept the final decision made by the School’s Management Team, they will be
+does not accept the final decision made by the Institute’s Management Team, they will be